 If the vehicle and plates are recovered before you file form MV-78B, and the stolen vehicle alarm has been canceled, your registration is still active, and you may continue using the registration.

-If the plates are missing, bring your copy of form MV-78B to a DMV office and apply for new plates and reinstatement of your registration.
+If the plates are missing, bring your copy of form MV-78B to a DMV office, apply for new plates, and reinstate your registration.

 When a Vehicle is Stolen, But the Title Was Not Issued Yet

-If the vehicle was stolen before you were able to apply for a registration and title in your name, and you have insurance coverage for theft, you must first apply for a title in your name in order to transfer ownership to your insurance company.
+If the vehicle was stolen before you could apply for a registration and title in your name, and you have insurance coverage for theft, you must first apply for a title in your name to transfer ownership to your insurance company.

 You must obtain a letter from your insurance company on their letterhead stating that proof of ownership is required for insurance transfer only.

 Submit the letter with your Application for Title [Only] (MV-82TON), along with Proof of Sales Tax (FS-6T) and Title Fee.
 DMV will issue a New York State Title in your name branded “Stolen Vehicle Insurance Transfer Only.”
 This title is an ownership document that can be transferred to your insurance company.
 See Apply for a Title Certificate Only.

 See what to do if one or both of your license plates were stolen.

 Get New York Motorcycle Accident Lawyers Rob Plevy, Esq. and Phil Franckel, Esq. at the 1-800-HURT-911® Personal Injury Dream Team™ on your side and become a member of our family!

 “I endorse these guys 100% they handled my motorcycle accident very well!
 And they are genuine human beings.”